 For many fountain pen users, choosing a high quality paper is just as important as choosing which pen and ink to use.
 If you’ve never given much thought to the paper you write on, hopefully this article introduces a whole new dimension to your writing.
-In this article, I’ll introduce some of the basic paper concepts, as well as make a few brand recommendations for the best paper for fountain pens.
+In this article, I’ll introduce some of the basic paper concepts, as well as make a few brand recommendations for the best paper for fountain pens (jump there now).

 Paper Size and Weight